Sunday, March 10, 2013

 Clearly not.
 I have to play this piece of crap.

 There is one final thing I want to point out.
 The title would seem to suggest the game takes place entirely in an Enchanted Castle.
-In fact the castle is only the final level of the game, but the funny thing is it really SHOULD have been the whole game.
+In fact the castle is only the final level of the game, but the funny thing is it really should have been the whole game.
 The platforming levels before it were as bland as bland can be.
-The only redeeming factor this game has, in fact the only part of the game that feels like it has any design effort put into it at all, is the final level in the castle in which Mega man style scrolling screens reveal individual rooms each with a kind of platforming puzzle to solve.
+The only redeeming factor this game has, in fact the only part of the game that feels like it has any design effort put into it at all, is the final level in the castle in which Mega Man style scrolling screens reveal individual rooms each with a kind of platforming puzzle to solve.
 This was the only part that was any fun at all and should have been the basis for the entire game not merely the unappealing climax.
-Just when the puzzles are starting to get really interesting, you have reached the end, it’s over, and your treated to – you guessed it – more rock paper scissors’ action!
+Just when the puzzles are starting to get really interesting, you have reached the end, it’s over, and you're treated to – you guessed it – more rock paper scissors’ action!

 ***SPOILIER WARNING***